robdodson/robdodson.github.com/source/_posts/2013-11-02-image-slider-with-web-components.markdown

 ### OMG it's XML!!!

 I think the thing that probably scares most developers when they first see Custom Elements is the notion that it will turn the document into one big pile of XML, where everything on the page has some bespoke tag name and, in this fashion, we'll make the web pretty much unreadable.
-I think that's a valid argument so I decided to kick the bees' nest and <a href="https://groups.google.com/forum/#!searchin/polymer-dev/xml/polymer-dev/lzvaDViB_Ow/VtbeIqX0Ap0J">bring it up on the Polymer mailing list.</a>
+That's a valid argument so I decided to kick the bees' nest and <a href="https://groups.google.com/forum/#!searchin/polymer-dev/xml/polymer-dev/lzvaDViB_Ow/VtbeIqX0Ap0J">bring it up on the Polymer mailing list.</a>

 The back and forth discussion is pretty interesting but I think the general consensus is that we're just going to have to experiment to see what works and what doesn't.
 Is it better, and more semantic, to see a tag name like <code>&lt;img-slider&gt;</code> or is our present "div soup" the only way it should be?
+Alex Rusell composed <a href="http://infrequently.org/2013/11/long-term-web-semantics/">a very thoughtful post on this subject</a> and I'd recommend everyone take the time to read it before making up their mind.

 ### SEO